-Jessica Peach - Conservation & Spanish in Mexico
+Jessica Peach - Sea Turtle & Coastal Conservation with Spanish in Mexico

 I wanted to do something crazy and fun for my summer this year, but I really didn't fancy World Challenge with all of my school friends - I was worried after a month living together we wouldn't be able to stand each other!

 Instead I decided to look further afield at something to do that was relevant to my school subjects: Spanish, Biology and Geography A levels.
 When I stumbled across the 16 to 19 year-old 2 Week Special course in Mexico - volunteering with and conserving rare turtles - I was over the moon!

 I knew the people I would meet would have exactly the same mind-set as me, and they definitely did!
 Even though a huge chunk of our group didn't even have English as their first language we all got on like a house on fire.

 I had flown over on the same flight as the other British girls - ranging from Cornwall to Liverpool to two sisters from Kent who now live in Switzerland.
 We had all bonded after missing our connecting flight in Houston and having to stay the night in the Marriot hotel.
 None of us complained though, as we had $50 worth of food vouchers which we pretty much all spent on the best pizza I've ever tasted!

 When we arrived in Guadalajara almost all of the rest of our group were there, and together we made 13 fresh-faced volunteers - 12 girls and one boy.
 We were driven to the Projects Abroad office which is a building in a lovely area of Guadalajara where they entertained us as we waited for the last people from our group to arrive.